 Organisational Responsibility - Safeguarding is both an organisational and individual responsibility.
-Light for the World's Boards are ultimately responsible for ensuring the safeguarding policy is effectively implemented so that children, young people or adults at risk benefiting from, or working with Light for the World are not harmed in any way through contact with its staff or operations.
+The Light for the World's International Board is ultimately responsible for ensuring the safeguarding policy is effectively implemented and that children, young people or adults at risk benefiting from, or working with Light for the World are not harmed in any way through contact with its staff or operations.